Connecting for Life - Cavan Monaghan

-Helen McEntee TD today (20th June 2017) launched Connecting for Life Cavan and Monaghan Suicide Prevention Action Plan 2017 -2020 in Cavan Institute.
+Helen McEntee TD launched Connecting for Life Cavan and Monaghan Suicide Prevention Action Plan 2017 -2020 in Cavan Institute, in June 2017.
 This local action plan is based on the same vision, goals, objectives and measurable outcomes as outlined in Connecting for Life, Ireland’s National Strategy to Reduce Suicide 2015 – 2020.
 Connecting for Life sets out a vision where fewer lives are lost through suicide, and where communities and individuals are empowered to improve their mental health and wellbeing.

 Alison O’ Reilly, service user and consumer panel member speaking at today’s Launch said that

 "too many lives have been lost by people having to be too strong for too long.
 I believe that this action plan has the potential to help individuals avail of effective preventative measures that will save lives."

 Padraig O’Beirne, Area Director of Nursing and Chair of the Cavan Monaghan Suicide Prevention Steering Group said

 “the community were consulted through a variety of methods including public meetings, focus groups, facilitated workshops and postcard and online survey submissions.
 The broad selection of mechanisms employed to engage with the general public and with specific target groups led to over 1,100 persons participating in the process representing a wide cross-section of the community.”

 Members of the Cavan Monaghan Suicide Prevention Steering Group, at the launch on 20th June 2017

 Feargal Leonard, Acting Executive Clinical Director of Cavan Monaghan Mental Health Service said that